-Students other than entering freshmen and entering transfer students normally enroll in classes during the sixth week of the preceding term.
+Students other than entering freshmen and entering transfer students normally enroll in classes during the seventh week of the preceding term.
 See Registration for more information.
 The following procedures are used to make schedule changes thereafter:

 Changes after the first week: